mmj-the-fighter/clocw/README.md

 e.g. "count lines in the current folder and subfolders recursively for .h, .hpp and .cpp files"
 **clocw**

-- The second argument is optional and can be -nr or -r.
+- The first argument is optional and can be -nr or -r.
 "-nr" means search only in the current folder.
 "-r" means recursively search current folder and all subfolders.(default case)
   e.g.  "count lines in the current folder for .h, .hpp and .cpp files"